 Ballina Shire Cemeteries

-Ballina Shire Council manages five active cemeteries and one Pioneer Memorial Cemetery.
+Ballina Shire Council manages five active cemeteries and one historical cemetery.

-Tintenbar Cemetery is the smallest cemetery and provides for general burials only.
-Headstones or monuments for this cemetery can be organised through a local monumental mason.
+The Tintenbar Cemetery is the smallest cemetery in Ballina Shire and provides for general burials only.

 The Pioneer Memorial Cemetery

 The Pioneer Memorial Cemetery is an historical cemetery near Missingham Bridge in East Ballina.
 This is not an active cemetery and was declared a Rest Park by Act of Parliament in 1957.

 A book containing the names of every person buried in the cemetery is kep at the Richmond Tweed Regional Library.